Darryl Kile: Personal life

 Kile proposed to his wife, Flynn, in 1991, when they were both 22 years old.
-They were married on January 11, 1992.
-He and his family spent the baseball offseason in Englewood, Colorado.
+They were married on January 11, 1992, and had three children.
+He and his family lived in Clayton, Missouri, during the baseball season.
+The family also owned a home in Englewood, Colorado, where they lived during the offseason, though at the time of Kile's death, the family was in the process of moving to San Diego for the offseasons.

 Death

 On June 22, 2002, during pregame warmups for what would have been a day game in Chicago against the rival Cubs, team personnel noted Kile's absence.
-Hotel staff entered Kile's room and discovered him in his bed, under the covers, dead of a heart attack.
-An autopsy determined that the cause of death was a 90% blockage in two coronary arteries.
-Kile's death came four days after the death of longtime Cardinal broadcaster Jack Buck.
+Hotel staff entered his room and discovered him in his bed, under the covers, dead of a heart attack.
+His death, which came four days after that of longtime Cardinal broadcaster Jack Buck, was ruled to be from natural causes; an autopsy found that Kile had an enlarged heart, two of his coronary arteries were 90% blocked, and there was a blood clot in one artery.
+Kile's father had died from a blood clot in 1993, aged 44.

-The details leading up to and following Kile's death are detailed to some degree in Buzz Bissinger's book, Three Nights in August.
-An entire chapter is dedicated to Kile.

-Cubs catcher Joe Girardi announced at Wrigley Field that the afternoon's game versus the Cardinals had been cancelled, though he did not announce that the cancellation was prompted by Kile's death.
+Cubs catcher Joe Girardi announced at Wrigley Field that the afternoon's game versus the Cardinals had been cancelled, though he did not give a specific reason.
 Girardi tearfully gave the news at 2:37 pm CDT, broadcast regionally on Fox: "Excuse me.
 I thank you for your patience.
 We regret to inform you because of a tragedy in the Cardinal family, that the commissioner has cancelled the game today.
 Please be respectful.
-You will find out eventually what has happened, and I ask that you say a prayer for the Cardinals' family."
+You will find out eventually what has happened, and I ask that you say a prayer for the St. Louis Cardinals' family."
 The game was rescheduled and made up later in the year on August 31, a 10–4 Cardinal defeat.
 Jason Simontacchi, who pitched for the Cardinals, was visibly emotional during the game since Kile was a mentor to him.
-Later that season, when the Cardinals clinched the Central Division championship in a game against the Astros, teammate Albert Pujols carried Kile's #57 jersey, on a hanger, to the celebration on the field.
-Kile was survived by his wife, Flynn, his twins, daughter Sierra and son Kannon, and son Ryker.
+Later that season, when the Cardinals clinched the Central Division championship in a game against the Astros, teammate Albert Pujols carried Kile's number 57 jersey, on a hanger, to the celebration on the field.